opendatasoft/slate/source/includes/_dataset_attachments.md

 ### Returns

-The [attachment objects](#the-attachment-object) corrsponding to the file which was posted.
+The [attachment objects](#the-attachment-object) corresponding to the file that was attached to the dataset.

 ## Retrieve information about one attachment